-If you want to avoid a costly situation like this, it’s crucial that your company verifies an applicant’s education – even for entry-level positions.
+If you want to avoid a costly situation like this, it’s crucial that you take the step of verifying education – even for entry-level positions.

 How exactly does education verification protect you from education fraud?
 Let’s look at the basic steps in this process.

-By completing these basic education verification steps, you can ensure that applicants have the skill set they need to do the job.
+By completing these basic education verification steps, you can verify candidate experience and ensure that applicants have the skill set they need to do the job.

 It’s clear that you can never be too careful.
 You don’t want your company to get caught by resume fraud.
 Hiring an applicant who commits resume fraud can be embarrassing for you and your company, it could make your company lose business and it could be a potential hazard for your employees.
 If an applicant is willing to lie on their resume, they may be more likely to lie about your company’s work environment, staff or standards.